Breaking Down the Chargeback Process: A Step-By-Step Guide

 Chargeback Process Pro Tip

-Only proceed to this stage if the dollar value of the goods or services justify the risk.
-Even then, talk to your acquirer as to the best way to proceed.
+With so much at stake, only consider arbitration if the dollar value of the transaction justifies the risk.
+Even then, talk to your acquirer before you proceed.

 What Happens After a Chargeback?

-Before you go that full route, though, send your client a demand letter.
+Before you go that route, though, you might want to send the other party a demand letter.
 Demand letters are less costly and time-consuming than a lawsuit, which is why businesses often try that first.

 In your letter, you’ll need to tell the cardholder that you still consider them liable and expect them to reimburse you for the chargeback.
 Furthermore, if that doesn’t happen, you intend to escalate the problem to a lawsuit.